Slong011/cpp-conditional-exercises/README.md

 # C++ Conditionals Exercises - Sydney Long

 ## Overview
 This repository contains my practice exercises in C++, focusing on conditionals, comparison operators, and logical operators.
-These exercises helped me learn how to use 'if' statements, logical expressions such as '&&' (and) and '||' (or), and modulus '%' for divisibility.
+These exercises helped me learn how to use `if` statements, logical expressions such as `&&` (and) and `||` (or), and modulus `%` for divisibility.

 ## Exercises Included
 - Conditionals-Exercise-1.cpp : Check if a number is between 1 and 25, or 70 and 100.